chryzcode/uuid-api/README.md

 # uuid-api
-A Django rest framework  UUID field api endpoint
+A Django rest framework  UUID field auto generate api endpoint on refresh or reload